r-abdullah/r-abdullah/README.md

 Welcome to my GitHub profile!
 I'm a Psychology and Neuroscience graduate who's passionate about open science and statistical analysis.

-Feel free to check out my CV in my public repositries.
+<p align="center"> Feel free to check out my CV in my public repositries.
 I'm still very new to GitHub so always appreciate feedback.

 <!--